-To grow successfully, firms must decide to service less, off board clients, or hire additional staff.
-It seems unthinkable to lower services or off-board clients, but so does adding more staff just to manage unprofitable or not-fit clients.
+As a business transformer, I help service businesses achieve growth, profits, and new levels of success without burning out of energy or money.
+And to grow successfully, your business must decide to service less, off board clients, or hire additional staff.
+While it seems unthinkable to lower services or off-board clients, so does adding more staff just to manage unprofitable or not-fit clients.
 It is always better to manage a lean, profitable business and provide quality servicing, which leads to rewarding referrals.
 If you struggle with growth and servicing, the 4 exercises below will help you focus on clients that fit and what to do when they don’t.

 Exercise 1: Chart your segments and answer the following questions for each:

 Exercise 2: Categorize each client into a client segment in your revenue tracking/billing system.
 For example, if Mr. and Mrs. Jane Smith are the Platinum client segment, enter Platinum into a Category Field in the billing system.
 Review a report of all clients, gross revenue, and category and seek opportunities to lower the workload by shedding clients or reducing client services.